The infinite canvas used by this presentation doesn't play nicely with mobile devices.

 Novices vs experts need different conditions:

-What helps experts posessing learned causal models, will hurt novices who still need to build mental models.
+What helps experts possessing learned causal models, will hurt novices who still need to build mental models.

 Desirable difficulty:

-Training that's too easy → feels good, looks productive, but produces shallow learning.
+Training that's too easy only produces shallow learning.

 Scenario-based practice in messy, real contexts: